takahiromitsui/heyLaraChallenge/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file (see .env.example).
+To run this project, you must add the following environment variables to your .env file (see .env.example).

 Chainlit automatically loads env variables.
 Therefore, I did not have to add `python-dotenv` (see src/main.py).